sparkyb/pype/readme.txt

 4. In the 'left' column, type in '<img src="' (without single-quotes).
 5. In the 'right' column, type in '">' (without single quotes).

-In the future, if you type in 'img' (wihout quotes) and use Edit->Perform Trigger, it will expand itself to '<img src="">' (without single quotes) with your cursor between the two double quotes.
+In the future, if you type in 'img' (without quotes) and use Edit->Perform Trigger, it will expand itself to '<img src="">' (without single quotes) with your cursor between the two double quotes.